aru-py/programmer-colemak/README.md

 **Temporary**

-To install temporarily (resets on restart), simply run `xkbcomp prog_ck.xkb $DISPLAY` and the keyboard should be activated.
+To install temporarily (resets on restart), simply run `xkbcomp prog_ck_keymap.xkb $DISPLAY` and the keyboard should be activated.
 You may safely ignore any errors when running the command.

 **Full**

 The configuration directory for keymaps varies by distribution (for Arch, it is `/usr/share/X11/xkb/symbols/`).
-Inside the directory, append to the `us` file the contents of `prog_ck.xkb`.
+Inside the directory, append to the `us` file the contents of `prog_ck_symbols.xkb`.

 Then, add the following lines to `/usr/share/X11/xkb/rules/evdev.xml` (may be at a different location) below  the first instance of `<name>us</name>`.